ericgj/newman-spooler/README.markdown

 expects to be fed [Mail](https://github.com/mikel/mail) objects, which it transforms into files according to rules.

+One application would be to dump mailing-list messages in a spot where they can be processed and served up as an archive by another process - in other words, a file system queue.

+Potentially later this could be abstracted so different queue back-ends could be developed.

 Some examples (not all of this is implemented yet):

 ````ruby